ChekoMkocheko/roboticrover/README.md

   <b>Shedule</b>
 </p>
-We did not stick up to our initial schedule due to parts arriving late Original schedule:
+We did not stick up to our initial schedule due to parts arriving late

+Original schedule:
 * Week 1: Connecting all parts and configure all pins
 * Week 2: Impliment self driving and bluetooth modes with obstacle avoidance
 * Week 3: Assemble all code and begin testing
-* Week 4: Prepare for final Presentation and write Up
+* Week 4: Prepare for final Presentation and write up

 Actual schedule:
 * Week 1: Planning and ordering of parts
 * Week 2: Connecting all parts, configure pins and motor movements
 * Week 3: Object detection and avoidance, and autonomous driving mode
-* Week 4: Distance and Speed Calculations;  Turning at an Angle and Returning to original course
+* Week 4: Distance and speed calculations, turning at an angle and returning to original course
 * Week 5: Website and final write up

 <p align="center">